Emergency Preparedness for Property Managers in Newcastle, Lake Macquarie, and Maitland

 Creating an Emergency Plan

-– Contact information for emergency services and key personnel available to all parties involved.
+- Sharing contact details for emergency services and key personnel.

 Communication Strategies